Urban Subbasins with Storm Sewer Interconnects

 Terminal Outfalls

-Terminal outfalls are the discharge points where stormwater is released into a larger body of water, such as a river, lake, or ocean.
+Terminal outfalls are the downstream discharge points where the storm sewer system releases collected stormwater into a receiving water body, such as a river, lake, or ocean.
+Outfall design must account for outlet velocity and the potential for erosion of the receiving channel or streambank.
+Energy dissipaters, riprap aprons, or flared end sections are commonly used to reduce outlet velocity and protect receiving waters.
 Refer to this article in our knowledge base to learn how to draw terminal outfalls.

-How Subbasins Connect to Storm Sewer Systems
+How Subbasins Connect to Storm Sewer Network

 Subbasin-to-Manhole/Junction Connection

-• Assign each subbasin an outlet point, typically a nearby manhole or junction.
+• Assign each subbasin an outlet point, typically a nearby manhole or junction within the underground pipe network.

 Routing through the Storm Sewer Network